 Once you start antibiotic treatment, it's necessary to finish the prescription.
 If you don't think you'll be able to take medication as prescribed, tell your doctor.
 A shorter, simpler course of treatment may be available.

 In addition, it's important to abstain from sex until seven days after you've completed antibiotic treatment and any sores have healed.
-Experts also suggest women be retested in about three months because there's a high chance of reinfection.
+Experts also suggest people diagnosed with chlamydia be retested three months after treatment because there's a high chance of reinfection.

 Antiviral drugs.
 If you have herpes or HIV, you'll be prescribed an antiviral drug.
 You'll have fewer herpes recurrences if you take daily suppressive therapy with a prescription antiviral drug.
 However, it's still possible to give your partner herpes.